0w1nn3r/pool-filter-pressure-reader/README.md

 +----------------------------+
 ```

 The top row shows WiFi signal strength and the last two octets of the IP address.
 The center shows the current pressure reading in bar with large digits for easy reading.
-The bottom row shows either the backflush threshold or active backflush status with countdown.
+The bottom row shows either the backflush threshold, active backflush status with countdown or the next scheduled backflush.

 ### Resetting All Settings

 1. Press and hold the reset button while powering on the device
 2. The display will show a countdown
-3. Release the button after countdown ends and the device will clear all settings (WiFi credentials, backflush configuration, stored history, etc.)
+3. Release the button after countdown ends and the device will clear all settings (WiFi credentials, backflush configuration, stored history, schedules etc.)
 4. The device will restart and enter configuration mode
+5. Holding for 3 seconds while the device is powered just reboots it

 ## Troubleshooting